iainholder/BitcoinVanityAddressFinder/README.md

 # BitcoinVanityAddressFinder
 Windows (WPF) application to find vanity bitcoin addresses using NBitcoin.

-'Vanity addresses are valid bitcoin addresses that contain human-readable messages.
+>Vanity addresses are valid bitcoin addresses that contain human-readable messages.
 For example, 1LoveBPzzD72PUXLzCkYAtGFYmK5vYNR33 is a valid address that contains the letters forming the word "Love" as the first four Base-58 letters.
 Vanity addresses require generating and testing billions of candidate private keys, until a bitcoin address with the desired pattern is found.
-Although there are some optimizations in the vanity generation algorithm, the process essentially involves picking a private key at random, deriving the public key, deriving the bitcoin address, and checking to see if it matches the desired vanity pattern, repeating billions of times until a match is found.'
+Although there are some optimizations in the vanity generation algorithm, the process essentially involves picking a private key at random, deriving the public key, deriving the bitcoin address, and checking to see if it matches the desired vanity pattern, repeating billions of times until a match is found.

 -- Andreas M. Antonopolous, Mastering Bitcoin, O'Reilly